AIRMAP project in Lyon

 So we got in touch with IFPEN, whose Geco air app provides real-usage and real-time data.
 The result was the launch of the AIRMES project, with second partner ARIA Technologie, aimed at mapping air quality on a very small time and space scale.
 The two-year project started in June 2018.
 IFPEN also contributes its expertise in the field of road-transport-related emissions and its experimental facilities.
 A pilot study is under way in a district of Marseille.
 If the results are conclusive, we could develop the methodology throughout the region together. »

 Partnership with Atmo Auvergne-Rhône-Alpes

-Atmo Auvergne-Rhône-Alpes is the observatory approved by the French Ministry for Ecological and Inclusive Transition for air quality surveillance and information in the Auvergne-Rhône-Alpes region.
+Atmo Auvergne-Rhône-Alpes is the observatory approved by the French Ministry for Ecological Transition for air quality surveillance and information in the Auvergne-Rhône-Alpes region.
 It is working with IFPEN on these issues.

 « Our partnership stemmed from the realization that we shared some of the same objectives concerning air quality and that we had each developed tools that would be enhanced by being connected:

 - our Air to Go mobile app offered a more accurate air quality reading than the one Geco air had been using previously,

 - for its part, Geco air could provide us with useful emissions data to allow us to update our models.